Parkbee/assessment/devops/readme.md

 # ParkBee DevOps Assessment

 We'd like to thank you for taking the time to do our DevOps assessment.
-It consists of a [pratical test](#pratical-test) and some [technical questions](#technical-questions).
+It consists of a [pratical test](#pratical-test).

 We'll provide an AWS account, and a MongoDB credentials for you to create & configure the resouces needed for this assessment.

 ## Completed assessment

-In order for us to review your completed assessment, please put your answers to the technical questions in the [technical.md](technical.md) file and ensure that your completed pratical test is in a single folder.
-Please, share the results via GitHub.
+In order for us to review your completed assessment, please, share the results via ~private~ GitHub repository.

 ## Pratical test